mixmastamyk/console/readme.rst

     ⏵ pip3 install --user console

-    # console[colorama]   # for colorama support
-    # console[webcolors]  # for webcolor support
+    # console[colorama,webcolors]   # for support

 Jah!
 While console is cross-platform,
 `colorama <https://pypi.python.org/pypi/colorama>`_
-will need to be installed to view these examples under lame versions of Windows
+will need to be installed and .init() run before hand to view these examples under lame versions of Windows < 10.
-< 10.

 ::